Find Affordable College Courses

 Full Horticulture at Lanier Technical College Report

-North Georgia Technical College came in at #8 in this year’s edition of the Most Popular Horticulture Undergraduate Certificate Schools in Georgia ranking.
+North Georgia Technical College did quite well in this year’s ranking of the most popular places for horticulture students to get a undergraduate certificate.
+It came in at #8 on the list.
 Located in the rural area of Clarkesville, North Georgia Technical College is a public school with a small student population.

 Read More…